El-Gamal: After the firestorm

 “It was an eye-opener,” El-Gamal told The Real Deal last month at his Midtown South office.
 “It was deeply disturbing that we have such a bad PR issue as Muslims.
 I feel grateful to God that he allowed me to be a custodian of that baton for a period of time, but I also feel that it’s important for us to reflect on the principles of this country — among them religious freedoms and freedom of speech.”

 Now, four years later, the furor has died down and El-Gamal’s plans for the site have quietly changed.
 While he is still building an Islamic cultural center, it is a significantly scaled down three-story version.
 The centerpiece of his project is instead an adjacent 39-story, 48-unit residential condo tower, as TRD and others have reported.

 “There’s a new Downtown that is coming to New York,” said El-Gamal of the yet-unnamed condo, which is located at 45 Park Place.
-He is asking $3,000 a square foot at the development — 13 percent pricier than average new-development listings in Manhattan.

 During an exclusive interview, El-Gamal, the founder of Soho Properties, predicted that his new tower will be a “market-maker for the neighborhood” in terms of design and clientele, and he explained his rationale for changing directions on the project.
 But sources say he has several significant hurdles to overcome first.

 El-Gamal has locked up a stretch of Park Place between West Broadway and Church Street in the last few years, gaining control of three adjacent sites there since 2009.

 In July 2009, in the wake of the financial crisis, he paid $4.85 million, or the bargain-basement price of $100 per square foot, for the 45-47 Park Place site, according to city property records.
 That was four times less than the $18 million the seller, the Pomerantz family, was offered during the market’s height in 2007, according to news reports.